Community & Health Services

 If you want a career in health services or mental health

-- National Certificate in Mental Health (Mental Health Support Work) – 40 weeks full-time, a mix of classes and work placements, suitable for those already working in mental health and for newcomers to the field.
+- National Certificate in Mental Health and Addiction Support – 40 weeks full-time, a mix of classes and work placements, suitable for those already working in mental health and for newcomers to the field.

 - Bachelor of Health and Social Development (Health Promotion) - 3 years full-time or part-time options available